Rights of Older People

 Guiding Principles

-The Guiding Principles that protect and respect older Tasmanians have been developed by the Council of the Ageing (COTA) Tasmania in partnership with the Tasmanian Government and in consultation with government and non-government agencies.
+The Guiding Principles that protect and respect older Tasmanians have been developed by the Council on the Ageing (COTA) Tasmania in partnership with the Tasmanian Government and in consultation with government and non-government agencies.

 The Guiding Principles have been adapted from The United Nations Principles for Older Persons and the South Australian Charter of the Rights and Freedom of Older People.
-These principles will assist in the development of policy, and also in combatting against attitudes within our community.
+These principles will assist in the development of policy, and also in combatting ageist attitudes within our community.

 These principles can assist in identifying and responding appropriately to elder abuse